 The Mediterranean diet is built on healthy whole foods.
 Chances are you already have many of these foods in your pantry.
 If not, stop by your local grocery to get the items you need.

-There’s an easy way to include more whole foods in your diet: Subscribe to Fresh N’ Lean.
-We offer a range of meal plans that feature healthy, whole-food ingredients.
+There’s an easy way to benefit from the Mediterranean diet: Subscribe to Fresh N’ Lean.
+We offer a Mediterranean Diet meal plan that features healthy, whole-food ingredients.
 Our organic, chef-prepared cuisine is conveniently delivered straight to your door.